willbush/blog/content/blog/impermanent-nixos.md

 There's a [nixpkgs issue](https://github.com/NixOS/nixpkgs/issues/279362) about it.
 The generated `hardware-configuration.nix` does not currently pick up these permission options.
-So lets fix that again with `sed`.
+So let's fix that again using `sed`.

 ```sh
 sed -i '/fsType = "vfat"/a options = [ "umask=0077" ];' \